Data and Trading Communications (DTC) Protocol Server

 With the DTC Protocol Server, all trading related messages are fully supported.
 Both non-simulated and simulated trading is supported when using the DTC Protocol Server.
 For proper support for both of these, make sure you are running a current version of Sierra Chart.

 All of the encoding methods supported by the DTC Protocol are supported by the DTC Protocol Server in Sierra Chart.
-Although historical data only supports Binary Encoding at this time.

 Follow the instructions below to use the DTC Protocol server: